rehierl/node-tree-outliner/88-todos.md

-they can in principle also have a rank value - however a subsequent t1 section can not become a subsection of a closed presequent section - because rank values are with regards to open sections - a t1 rank can only refer to presequent t2 sections -
+they can in principle also have a rank value - however a subsequent t1 section can not become a subsection of a closed presequent section - rank values are with regards to open sections - a t1 rank can only refer to presequent t2 sections -

 plot twist: the rank in its original/natural form is a user-defined outline depth